philipcaffeine/d4iotasiaiot/BHOL.md

     Task 4: Enable Hyper-V

         In Task 4, Step 5 and 6, you don't have to download and install Storage Explorer.
-        Just download the HOLfiles via below link from your browswer in RDP Windows envrionment. https://philworkshopstg01.blob.core.windows.net/d4iotasiaworkshop/holpcaps.zip
+        You can just download the HOLfiles via below link from your browswer in RDP Windows envrionment. https://philworkshopstg01.blob.core.windows.net/d4iotasiaworkshop/holpcaps.zip

     Task 5: Microsoft Sentinel